McAfee Update Problem Prevents Internet Use

 However, I would suggest that this might be a good time to review different antivirus products to see whether McAfee offers optimal protection.

-In my review this month of latest antivirus test results McAfee scored just 11 out of 18 – very near the bottom for Protection and Repair ability.
+In my review of latest antivirus test results McAfee scored just 11 out of 18 – very near the bottom for Protection and Repair ability.

 Those results were lower than many free products – and a lot lower than the best paid security suites.